CuriousFullStacks/photo-gallery/README.md

 # photo-gallery
-freeCodeCamp project to learn flexbox and CSS pseudo elements.
+freeCodeCamp project to learn flexbox and CSS pseudo elements